nousantx/Cliff-UI/README.md

 2. Defining styles

+`makeStyles` uses 2 parameters.
+First is `selector`, which element you want to give style.
+And `styles`, its value, that means this is what style you will add to the selector.

-Let's give some styles for body, card, and title class :
+Let's give some styles for body, card, and title class:

 ```js
 useLayoutEffect(() => {